nf-core/raredisease/docs/usage.md

 #### Samplesheet

-A samplesheet is used to pass the information about the sample(s), such as the path to the fastq files and other meta data (gender, phenotype, etc.,) to the pipeline in csv format.
+A samplesheet is used to pass the information about the sample(s), such as the path to the fastq files and other meta data (sex, phenotype, etc.,) to the pipeline in csv format.

 nf-core/raredisease will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
 The pedigree information in the samplesheet (sex/gender and phenotype) should be provided as they would be for a [ped file](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format) (i.e. 1 for male, 2 for female, other for unknown).